 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 There are so many methods of meditation, and Trataka meditation is among them.
-Even though you might have an image in your mind of what meditation is, there are actually so many ways to meditate.
-You can try out all the different types to see what works best for you.
+Even though you might have an image in your mind of what meditation is, there are so many ways to meditate.
+You can try all the different types to see what works best for you.
 Of course, everyone is different, and no two meditation practices will be completely the same.
 If you want more out of your meditation practice, here are a few things to know about Trataka meditation.

 What Does Trataka Mean?